moojink/RDBMS/README.txt

         Final design:
             LinkedHashMap<Integer, LinkedHashMap<String, String>>
                 See Table.java for more details.
-        Design attempts that failed:
+        Flawed design attempts:
             a.)
 String[][]
             b.)
 HashMap<String, ArrayList>
             c.)
 LinkedHashMap<String, LinkedHashMap<String, String>>
-                This one has a subtle difference from the final design, but it's use is too complicated to explain and eventually becomes a nasty problem in the join() function.
+                This one has a subtle difference from the final design, but its use is too complicated to explain and eventually becomes a nasty problem in the join() function.
     2.) ...